rossanx/akfs/docs/journal.md

 own now.
 Now what?
 How are we going to transform this program in an OS kernel.
 Next steps:

-     - Create ALL IVT entries for hard/soft and exceptions
+     - Create ALL IVT(IDT) entries for hard/soft and exceptions
      - Create code for each IVT pointer (interrupt handler)
      - Create a multitasking environment:
        -- Context switching logic